 Optimizing content for featured snippets

-Now that you have a list of keywords and content to focus on, you can work on optimizing your content for the featured snippet and, by extension, voice search.
+Now that you have a list of keywords and content to focus on, you can optimize your content for the featured snippet and, by extension, voice search.
 For example, does the currently featured snippet feature a paragraph of text or a short, bulleted list?
 Does the page with the featured snippet have a better user experience, better markup structure, or perhaps better page/domain authority?
 What elements on the page do you think set it apart from your content?

 A thorough understanding of your search competitors will help you understand how you can either provide a stronger answer on your page or tweak the format of your page to help Google better understand your answer and replace the current snippet with your content.
 This can be a painstaking process, but it isn’t vastly different from a traditional SEO model of researching keywords, creating content, and tweaking the content to improve rankings.
-Many of the same factors should be taken into account in addition to the voice search specific factors including:
+Many of the same factors should be taken into account in addition to the voice search specific factors, including:

 - Page load speeds